MachineFabric Documentation

 Capabilities

-A capability is an operation a plugin can perform.
+A capability is an operation a cartridge can perform.
 It has:

 • A URN — What the capability does